TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    using these mix-in classes.
 For instance, :class:`ThreadingUDPServer` is created as follows::

-      class ThreadingUDPServer(ThreadingMixIn, UDPServer):
+      kundi ThreadingUDPServer(ThreadingMixIn, UDPServer):
           pass

-   The mix-in class comes first, since it overrides a method defined in :class:`UDPServer`.
+   The mix-in kundi comes first, since it overrides a method defined in :class:`UDPServer`.
 Setting the various attributes also changes the behavior of the underlying server mechanism.